 Video: Professor Monahan addresses the Annual Meeting on "The Law and Politics of Public Pensions."

 Oren Bar-Gill, New York University School of Law

 Professor Bar-Gill's medal recognizes his insights into consumer psychology, which are the basis for his proposal of specific legal solutions to match specific problems in the markets for cell phones, subprime mortgages, and credit cards.

 Jeanne C. Fromer, New York University School of Law

 Professor Fromer was honored for her work exploring the claiming systems of patent and copyright law, as well as forum shopping in patent litigation.

 ALI seeks candidates who have been full-time academics for three to 10 years.
 All legal fields and all methodologies are eligible.

-We will be seeking the next round of nominations in the fall of 2017.
+We will be seeking the next round of nominations in the spring of 2018.
 We request no more than one nominee per school.
 The law school dean (or his or her designee) should submit a nominating letter explaining why the nominee's work is especially promising.
 The nominee's complete CV should also be included and one to three of the nominee's writings (even if not yet published) that demonstrate scholarship with the potential to influence law reform.

 For more information, please contact the ALI Executive Office at 215-243-1673 or EarlyScholars@ALI.org.